Novimatrem/warning-sound-if-volume-is-100-percent/README.md

 # warning-sound-if-volume-is-100-percent

+# (there is a 50% warning version in the folder too!!)

 Warning sound if volume is 100%, to help warn against hearing damage Licensed under the GNU GPL v3.0.